davidrhoden/davidrhoden-basic-netlify/pages/illustrations.md

 ---

-Illustration for an article on men's health issues for _Kingfish_ magaizne.
+Illustration for an article on men's health issues for _Kingfish_ magazine.
 ![](/static/img/illustrations/pencilheart.jpg?nf_resize=fit&w=640)

 ---